 Another nice aspect about Japanese ski slopes, in general, is that they are often lit up at night and open until quite late – in many cases until 8:30 or 9pm, so you can enjoy some wondrous skiing under the stars – just remember that you do have to leave at some point!

 4. Wherever the crowds are, they aren’t here!

-As there are 500 ski resorts you will find that on any particular weekday there just isn’t a lot of people so you don’t have to take into consideration the typical queues that you expect to see in most other countries.
-Quite frankly, less people means more time on the slope for you and more virgin snow to ski through!
+As there are some 500 Japan ski resorts, you will find that there just aren’t many people on any particular weekday, so you don’t have to consider the typical queues that you expect to see in most other countries.
+Quite frankly, fewer people means more time on the slope for you and more virgin snow to ski through!

-One of the stressful aspects of any holiday is the crowds, from the airport to the trains to the slopes to the restaurants, but again in Japan unless you happen to be on holiday during a major public holiday like the New Year (avoid!), you just aren’t likely to have to deal with the stress of crowds or the frustration of queuing everywhere.
+One of the stressful aspects of any holiday is the crowds, from the airport to the trains to the slopes to the restaurants.
+Still, again in Japan, unless you happen to be on holiday during a major public holiday like the New Year (avoid!), you aren’t likely to have to deal with the stress of crowds or the frustration of queuing everywhere.
 You can have a really relaxed trip.